 It’s amazing that he did all this while he was working as a patent clerk.

-“There’s a real strong element of philosophy in Einstein’s thinking”
+“There’s a real strong element of philosophy in Einstein’s thinking, which is, to a certain extent, inevitable when you’re at that level”

 So, that’s in 1905 when he was a ‘technical expert, third-class.’
 Then he had an insight, I think in 1907 or 1908, that would lead him, ultimately, some years later, to the general theory of relativity which explains how gravity works.
 By then, he had been promoted to ‘technical expert, second-class.’
 I just love that.